sid030sid/evaluation-vdic/README.md

 DISCLAIMER: The implemented VDICs in this repo only possess the necessariy components and functionalities to test their read and write performance.
 Therefore, the code is not advised to be used for production.

-## Testing VDICs as off-chain storage for (D)Apps
+## Testing VDICs as off-chain storage for DApps
 In this repo, we test the...
 1. read performance in VDICs depending on file size and number of nodes (vs. pinning services: Pinata and Moralis)
 2. write performance in VDICs depending on file size and number of nodes (vs. pinning services: Pinata and Moralis).
-We define the write performance equal to latency, which is the time needed for a file to fully replicate in VDICs after its written.
+    - Note: We define the write performance equal to latency, which is the time needed for a file to fully replicate in VDICs after its written.
 This is so because writing data to VDICs is successfull if permanency is guranteed on a technical level which is the case once the newly written file is fully replicated.
 To achieve this write operation, VDICs bundle the native IPFS Cluster operation of writing files and pinning files together.

 NOTE:
 - number of nodes: {3, 5, 10, 15, 20}